 An entrepreneur since the age of 24, Katie was discovered by Oprah and featured on her show after co-founding the money-mentoring business Smart Cookies in the heart of the financial crisis.
-Today, Katie is an owner of Talk Shop, an award-winning integrative communications and marketing agency with offices in Toronto, Vancouver and Calgary.
+Today, Katie is the owner of Talk Shop, an award-winning integrative communications, and marketing agency with offices in Toronto, Vancouver, and Calgary.
 Katie believes in the importance of empowering women financially and professionally and has committed to raising the bar for pay and affordable childcare in Canada.

 Grab a Copy of the Smart Cookies Books

 - The Smart Cookies’ Guide to Making More Dough and Getting Out of Debt